sAksham-Ar/blog/content/posts/What-happens-when-you-convert-a-NAN-to-uint-golang.md

 As some people may have guessed, the difference between the two machines is CPU architure.
 My laptop runs on x86 while the vm runs on ARM64.

 I found [this](https://stackoverflow.com/questions/70425809/why-is-uint64-of-nan-and-maxfloat64-equal-in-golang) excellent stack overflow which explains the difference.
 Essentially, Golang just runs the hardware instruction required for converting `NAN` to `uint` and the value is depended on the CPU architecture.
+On x86, `CVTTSD2SI` is run which raises an exception which is masked by golang due to which `0x8000000000000000` (i.e. `9223372036854775808`) is returned.
+On Arm64, `FCVTZS` is run which returns 0 for NAN.

 # How do other languages fare?